 Once the cookies are cool, store in an airtight container at room temperature for 3 to 4 days or in the refrigerator for up to a week.
 They also freeze well.

-If you try these 4-ingredient healthy vegan pecan sandies I would love to hear from you.
-Rate the recipe and comment below to let us know!
+If you try these 4-ingredient healthy vegan pecan sandies I would love to hear from you!
+Be sure to rate the recipe and comment below to let us know.

 Ingredients